FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/checksum-create.md

   - the above assumes that you don't have a problem with calculating the checksums sequentially.
 Depending on your system's resources (especially available CPU time), this calculation of checksums might take a while, however.
 A common benchmark on a typical laptop is: 0.01 seconds per MB of data.
   - you should mind the general limitations of checksums, which are however not covered in this recipe.
   - there is a known clash between the output format of the GNU / Linux tool `md5sum` and the macOS / BSD tool `md5`.
 Their standard output formats are incompatible; combining a macOS-based system with a Linux-based system, either one as source or target, is therefore not straightforward. (hint: the Linux tool has the `--tag` flag which generates macOS-compatible output.)
+  - Windows users may use the included PowerShell function "Get-FileHash"
   - the recipe assumes that the absolute paths of the files are the same on source as well as on target system.
+If necessary for the use case, the "relative mode" by executing e.g. `md5sum ./*` can be used to circumvent problems with absolute paths.
+  - `md5` is the most common hashing algorithm, but is also known to have vulnerabilities for checksum hacking (see <https://en.wikipedia.org/wiki/MD5#Security>), and has obviously also higher collision frequencies than functions which generate longer hashes, e.g. `sha512`.

 ### Extendability of this recipe